YouCannotBurnMyShadow/subzero/README.md

 # pyinstaller_utils
-PyInstaller Utils allows you to build your PyInstaller executables from setup.py and create MSI installers to distribute them.
-PyInstaller Utils uses code from cx_Freeze to avoid reinventing the wheel.
-Therefore, some files are licensed under the PSF license even though the project is licensed under GPL.
+## What is Pyinstaller Utils?

+PyInstaller Utils allows you to rapidly deploy your [frozen](http://docs.python-guide.org/en/latest/shipping/freezing/) Python application with minimal effort and additional code.
+PyInstaller utils does this by providing a simple and intuitive wrapper for PyInstaller coupled with an MSI builder.
+With a few lines of code and a single command, you can go directly from Python code to a compiled MSI installer.
+In addiiton, PyInstaller Utils does not require any non-Python dependencies beyond those required by PyInstaller, making it trivial to install.

 ## How do I install it?